mortgage minds

 • Mortgage payment protection.
 Mortgage protection insurance (also known as ‘mortgage payment protection insurance or simply ‘mortgage insurance’) will pay you a set amount each month, usually for up to two years, if you cannot work.

 • Income protection.
-This offers you the security of knowing that your essential repayments will be made if they are off work due to an accident or sickness.
+This offers you the security of knowing that your essential repayments will be made if you are off work due to an accident or sickness.

 For example, if you are in an accident and cannot work for a while, a lack of comprehensive income protection cover means you will rely solely on state benefits, which are unlikely to be sufficient to meet your mortgage repayments, let alone any other essential spending.
 Income protection can help as it provides a tax-free monthly payment until you can return to work.